barriehadfield/reactrb-showcase/README.md

 `bundle install`

-And then modify your `components.rb`, adding the following lines inside the if statement (so they only run on the client and not as part of the pre-rendering process):
+Modify your `components.rb`, adding the following lines inside the if statement so they only run on the client and not as part of the server pre-rendering process:

 ```ruby
 require 'opal_hot_reloader'